BioJulia/PopGen.jl/docs/analyses/relatedness.md

 ![Jacquard IBD](/PopGen.jl/img/jacquard_identitiies.jpg)

-Broadly speaking there are two different ways of estimating genetic relatedness using molecular markers, methods of moments, and likelihood estimators.
+Broadly speaking there are two different ways of estimating genetic relatedness using molecular markers: methods of moments, and likelihood estimators.
 Generally, moments estimators will be faster but aren't constrained to being between the theoretical minimum and maximum values of 0 and 1.
 The likelihood estimators use likelihood functions derived from the set of Jacquard Identity States (above) to determine the most likely inheritance pattern.
-One difference between the two classes is [generally] moments estimators require an assumption of no inbreeding, while that assumption isn't necessarily required for likelihood estimators (though it does simplify the math).
-It is increasingly common to use multiple estimators on pairs, simulated from your molecular markers, with a known relationships to determine the most appropriate estimator to use with your given data.
+One difference between the two classes is (generally) moments estimators require an assumption of no inbreeding, while that assumption isn't necessarily required for likelihood estimators (though it does simplify the math).
+It is increasingly common to use multiple estimators on pairs, simulated from your molecular markers, with known relationships to determine the most appropriate estimator to use with your data.

 PopGen.jl implements a wide variety of moments-based estimators: Blouin, Li & Horvitz, Loiselle, Lynch, Lynch/Li, Lynch & Ritland, Moran, Queller & Goodnight, Ritland, and Wang.
 Along with these, we provide an option to estimate mean, median, standard error, and confidence intervals using bootstrapping.